Oostvaardersplassen

 The Oostvaardersplassen (/nl/) is a nature reserve in Flevoland, the Netherlands, managed by the Staatsbosbeheer (state forestry service).
 Covering about 56 km2 in the province of Flevoland, it is an experiment in rewilding.
-It is in a polder created in 1968; by 1989, its ecological interest had resulted in its being declared a Ramsar wetland.
+It is in a publicly owned polder created in 1968.
+The land was reclaimed from the sea and was originally intended for industrial development, but was found to be unsuitable for cultivation.
+The site was then abandoned and greylag geese began inhabiting the area.
+Frans Vera, a Dutch biologist, was the principal investigator of the Oostvaardersplassen starting in the late 1970s.
+By 1989, its ecological interest had resulted in its being declared a Ramsar wetland.
 It became part of Nieuw Land National Park when that was established in 2018.

 Geography

-The Oostvaardersplassen is located in the municipality of Lelystad, between the towns of Lelystad and Almere, in the province of Flevoland in the Netherlands.
+The Oostvaardersplassen is located in the municipality of Lelystad, between the towns of Lelystad and Almere, in the province of Flevoland in the Netherlands, just north of Amsterdam.
 The area of 56 km2 is situated on the shore of the Markermeer in the center of the Flevopolder.
 The Oostvaardersplassen can be divided into a wet area in the northwest and a dry area in the southeast.